the-liquid-metal/you-dont-need-jquery-cheatsheet/README.md

 collection.
 This design, guaranties you to call any instance method of its member item safely.
 This situation is not not applicable with vanilla js, you have to know exactly what type of the output is, and have to make additional condition.
-Unless you are sure with what you are dealing with, every solution in this article are not safe.
+Unless you are sure with what you are dealing with, most solution in this article are not safe.
 The exact solutions are like this:
 ```js
 $(selector || elm || elmList).attr(attribute);